 7) Stock your pantry and refrigerator.

-You’ll receive in depth instructions about what to do after your oral surgery, as well as what to eat or drink.
-You’ll want to get plenty of fluids, but make sure not to drink with straws, as this can cause complications and damage to surgical sites.
+You’ll receive in-depth instructions about what to do after your oral surgery, as well as what to eat or drink.
+Get plenty of fluids, but make sure not to drink with straws, as this can cause complications and damage to surgical sites.
 You’ll need to subsist on soft foods for a while as you heal.
 Think soups, mashed potatoes, yogurt, oatmeal, and the like.
 Avoid hard, crunchy, and chewy foods for a few days or even a week after treatment.
-If you notice bleeding, swelling, or experience major discomfort, please contact our office for assistance.
+If you notice bleeding, swelling, or experience significant discomfort, please contact our office for assistance.